 NASA's stated goal is to announce selections as soon as possible.
-However, NASA does not usually announce new selections until the funds needed for those awards are approved through the Federal budget process.
+However, NASA does not usually announce new selections until the funds needed for those awards are approved through the federal budget process.
 Therefore, a delay in NASA's budget process may result in a delay of the selection date(s).
-After 180 days past the proposal's submitted date, proposers may contact the NASA EPSCoR Project Manager for a status.
+Additional delays may be caused by: